 This, for me, extends to the family annihilator killer as well.
 As my husband and my conversation progressed, we ended up talking about John List.

 Would I ever murder my entire family and then run away?
-I can’t see myself doing that for a number of reasons that include I don’t like running, I don’t like exerting myself and I don’t deal with open-ended stress well which would certainly follow me as a fugitive.
+I can’t see myself doing that for a number of reasons that include I don’t like running, I don’t like exerting myself and I don’t deal with open-ended stress well, which would certainly follow me as a fugitive.
 But do I understand how someone could do this?
 A little bit, just thinking about the psychological reasons.

 I found myself searching out some of these family annihilator cases and came across Bradford Bishop.
 Everyone knows the John List story, but I’d never heard of Bishop before that I can remember.
 He’s super interesting to me because today, he’d be 81 years old.
 And if he’s still alive, he’s still successfully hiding from justice.

 This is the story of William Bradford Bishop Jr.